NUBIC/ncs_navigator_core/README.md

 Example:

     ncs_navigator_core:
-      # Repository for core.
+      # Repository for cases.
 This will always be this value
       # unless you wish to deploy your own fork.
       repo: "git://github.com/NUBIC/ncs_navigator_core.git"
       # path on the server where application will be deployed